joelvaneenwyk/alt-snap-windows/AltSnap.md

    buttons so that AltSnap avoids interaction with the minimize, maximize and close caption buttons ([_] [O] [X]).
 If you are unsure stick to the default value if you want less titlebar detection use -1. #236
 - Now a checkmark in the action menu will indicate the always on top state of the pointed window.
 Same for Maximized and Borderless flags (#184).
 - Changed: Now when auto Snapping is enabled at the maximum level, then pressing shift will disable snapping instead of doing nothing.
 - Changed: Now several keys can be selected for the alternate action
    ie: the `ModKey` value in the `[Input]` section is a key list and works like the Hotkeys value.
 Same was applied to `HScrollKey`. (#207)

-- Fixed: Now smarter areo-snapping will be properly re-enabled when you release Shift. (#211)
+- Fixed: Now smarter aero-snapping will be properly re-enabled when you release Shift. (#211)
 - Fixed: Snapping to the layout  will no longer ignore the Max snapping speed option. (#218)

-- Fixed multiple Action menu popping up in some cases. (#213)
+- Fixed multiple Action menu popping up in some cases. (#213
 - Fixed some stuck mouse buttons in some cases when using the Move Windows with a long left click option.
-- Fixed #220, Minic aero snapping is no longer necessary for Snapping to the snap layout (Zones).
+- Fixed #220, Mimic aero snapping is no longer necessary for Snapping to the snap layout (Zones).
 - Fixed: Modifying the config will no longer reset the `UseZones` value.
 - Fixed #226, #229: Now the `DWMWA_CAPTION_BUTTON_BOUNDS` rectangle is
    used to ensure that we are inside a titlebar and not caption buttons.
    This fixes an annoying Windows 10 bug.
 - Fixed, now the common french e dans l'o `�` character is available in the default extended character menu (LATIN SMALL/CAPITAL LIGATURE OE).
 - Updated Chinese translation, thanks to @yatli.

 ### AltSnap 1.53